Falling Over At Home: Helping Our Parents Stay Safe

 We like these six falls prevention exercises which can be done easily at home.
 All that is needed is a sturdy chair for support, sensible shoes and some enthusiasm!

 Keep these up and you’ll help your muscles stay strong.
-We explain them below, and you can also watch them on this video.
+We explain them below, and you can also watch them in the video above.

 Stand tall and hold your chair.
 Lift your heels off the floor, taking weight off the front of your feet.
 Hold for three seconds, slowly lower to the ground.
 Repeat 10 times.